 Earlier we talked about the SSL encryption certificates that need to be used to certify the authenticity of payment gateways.
 However, it is necessary to understand that additional security compliances might be in order, depending on the regions you cater to.
 Integrating regional and international payment gateways is a good idea.
 Additionally, you need to provide localized versions of your site so that payments can be tendered online using the local currency, thereby facilitating quicker transactions.

-This is brief list of the features that every vacation rental website ought to incorporate.
+This is a brief list of the features that every vacation rental website ought to incorporate.
 A clean, well-designed website that lets the user find exactly what he is looking for within minutes, is like a breath of fresh air.

 What do you think?
 Let us know your recommendations for any other features that a vacation rental website requires in the comments section below!